jundalisay/superb/content/en/research/newton/system/orbits.md

 tides in the ocean
-greatest height of the waters to fall out in the middle time betwixt both, and the & Greater and lesser floods would make the waters to rise to a mean height in the middle time between them; and in the middle time betweenTHE SYSTEM OF THE WORLD.
+greatest height of the waters to fall out in the middle time betwixt both, and the & Greater and lesser floods would make the waters to rise to a mean height in the middle time between them; and in the middle time between 540 the two lesser floods the waters would rise to their least height.
-540
-the two lesser floods the waters would rise to their least height.
 Thus the space of twenty-four hours the waters would come, but once